Ivor Agyeman-Duah: Economic development and international cooperation

-Cultural economy/ literary arts
+Cultural economy, Literary arts

 For more than a decade, Agyeman-Duah has worked with the Nigerian Nobel laureate in Literature, Wole Soyinka on many projects including as associate director of the experimental Wole Soyinka Foundation with the University of Johannesburg in South Africa.
 Aspiring writers in the southern African region were mentored and Soyinka gave his series of lectures, Long Walk to Mandeland, as part of the programme.
 They also worked together on a series of public lectures delivered at the University of Oxford, at one of which Soyinka famously declared that he would tear his US Green Card into pieces should Donald Trump win the elections.

 Together with Lucy Newlyn, a professor emeritus at St. Edmund Hall, Oxford, Agyeman-Duah was co-campaigner in Soyinka's electoral contest in the Oxford Professorship of Poetry appointment.
 Though they failed notwithstanding support from global icons such as former Archbishop of Canterbury Rowan Williams, former Director of Liberty, Baroness Chakrabari, of Kennington, the Poet Laureate of US, Rita Dove, the Booker Prize laureate Ben Okri OBE, and the British-Jamaican poet Benjamin Zephaniah, their campaign strategies and concerns were published as May Their Shadows Never Shrink – Wole Soyinka and the Oxford Professorship of Poetry.
 It partly analyses why the other black St. Lucian Nobel poet Derek Walcott withdrew from the same contest years earlier and implies that the post or appointment is more British, since Joseph Trapp an English poet and Anglican clergyman first won it in 1708, than international.

 In 2017, he was co-convenor (with SOAS) for the 55th anniversary of the Makerere Conference of African Writers in Uganda, the historic congregation in 1962 of post-colonial literary giants who, as described by Kenyan novelist Ngugi wa Thiong'o, were "united by a vision of the possibilities of a different future for Africa."

 Agyeman-Duah was the inaugural curator of The John A Kufuor Museum and Presidential Library and part of the team that negotiated its infrastructural development at the Kwame Nkrumah University of Science and Technology in Kumasi and at the University of Ghana, Legon.

 As well as being in the policy and scholarship spheres, Agyeman-Duah also had a distinguished career in theatre arts and journalism.
-He wrote for the London-based Panos Institute, West Africa, New African and edited Some African Voices of Our Time (2002), an anthology of conversations with African writers.
+He wrote for the London-based Panos Institute, the magazines West Africa and New African, and was editor of Some African Voices of Our Time (2002), an anthology of conversations with African writers.